-- Inside of a text area (either a Text Box or Paragraph), place your mouse where you wish to insert the wildcarded image.
+- Inside of a text area (either a Text or Paragraph component), place your mouse where you wish to insert the wildcarded image.

-- Click the insert 'Image' icon on the toolbar.
+- Click the icon on the floating toolbar.

-- Click the 'HTML' button on the tool bar.
+- Click the icon on the floating toolbar.

 - In the code, find the URL for the image you just inserted.